Carolina Rahima, Co-Owner, Co-Founder

 (Instructor: Salsa)

-Tara joined VMAC in 2015 and has since been immersed in the world of salsa.
-She has trained in New York, the epicenter of salsa, and internationally.
-With a profound passion for salsa music, dance, and culture, she is well-versed in both On1 and On2 timings and both lead and follow roles.
-Tara's teaching philosophy centers on the art of social dancing, emphasizing lead and follow technique as well as the rich history that makes salsa a vibrant and community-driven experience.
+Tara's teaching philosophy centers on the art of social dancing, emphasizing lead and follow connection as well as the rich history that makes salsa a community-driven experience.
 In addition to teaching salsa classes, Tara enjoys engaging with Portland's salsa community through performing, directing teams, and social dancing.
 Join Tara on a journey to master the rhythms of salsa and become a more confident and expressive dancer!

 (Instructor: Salsa)